microsoft/vscode-docs/docs/containers/choosing-dev-environment.md

 #### Reusing the host Docker daemon

 Alternatively, you can install just the Docker CLI inside development environment and point the CLI to the Docker host (daemon) running on the developer workstation using [Docker context mechanism](https://docs.docker.com/engine/context/working-with-contexts/).
 The main concern with this approach is to ensure network connectivity from the VM to the Docker daemon on the host, **and to do so in a secure way**.
-One option is to use [SSH tunelling](ssh.md) to developer workstation.
+One option is to use [SSH tunnelling](ssh.md) to developer workstation.
 Another option is to [make Docker daemon listen on HTTPS port](https://docs.docker.com/engine/security/https/).
 Both options are considered advanced and outside the scope of this document.

 ## Debugging in a container

-The Docker extension supports debugging .NET Core&ndash;based and Node.js&ndash;based services running inside a container.
+The Docker extension supports debugging .NET Core-based and Node.js-based services running inside a container.
 Other programming languages are not supported at this time.

 Debugging in a container may be somewhat harder to set up than regular debugging because a container is a stronger isolation mechanism than a process.
 In particular: